Norwegian Coast Guard: Aircraft

 Lufttransport operates two Dornier 228 aircraft out of Svalbard Airport, Longyear.
 These fly a combined 400 hours per year for the Coast Guard for aerial surveillance of Svalbard.

-The 337 Squadron operate six Westland Lynx Mk 86 helicopters for the Coast Guard.
-These can be stationed on the Nordkapp-class, the Barentshav-class and on Svalbard.
-They are used to extend the mobility and efficiency of the vessel's operation.
-At any given time at least two Coast Guard vessels have a Lynx on board, which remain on two-week cycles.
-They are predominantly used to patrol the coast off Troms, Finnmark and the Barents Sea, including the seas off Svalbard.
-The Lynxes have been plagued with technical problems causing them often to be out of service.
-The helicopters have a range of 480 km, are 14.6 m long and have a cruising speed of 222 km/h.
+The 337 Squadron operated six Westland Lynx Mk 86 helicopters for the Coast Guard.
+These could be stationed on the Nordkapp-class, the Barentshav-class and on Svalbard.

+They were used to extend the mobility and efficiency of the vessel's operation.
+At any given time at least two Coast Guard vessels had a Lynx on board, which remained on two-week cycles.
+They were predominantly used to patrol the coast off Troms, Finnmark and the Barents Sea, including the seas off Svalbard.
+The Lynxes were plagued with technical problems causing them often to be out of service.
+The helicopters had a range of 480 km, are 14.6 m long and have a cruising speed of 222 km/h.

 Norway was in the process of replacing the Lynx with the NHIndustries NH90.
 Fourteen units were ordered, of which eight were to be used with Coast Guard vessels.
-Six more was to be used by the Fridtjof Nansen-class frigates.
+Six more were to be used by the Fridtjof Nansen-class frigates.
 Operationally the helicopters were larger, with a length of 19.5 m, have a higher cruising speed of 259 km/h and have an improved range of 1000 km.

-In June 2022 the Norwegian Minister of Defense announced the Norwegian Defence Material Agency was given the task to terminate the NH90 contract due to NHI not meeting contractual obligations, and announced that the NH90 is taken out of operation with immediate effect.
+In June 2022 the Norwegian Minister of Defence announced the Norwegian Defence Material Agency was given the task to terminate the NH90 contract due to NHI not meeting contractual obligations, and announced that the NH90 is taken out of operation with immediate effect.

+In 2023, Norway announced the acquisition of 6 MH-60R helicopters.
+The helicopters were initially to be deployed with the Coast Guard, though they would be prepared to be equipped for anti-submarine operations.